OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Method

-\paragraph{Positive–Negative Pair Synthesis.} Given a query, we generate preference pairs by prompting the LLM under different input conditions.
+\header{Positive \textit{\&} Negative Pair Synthesis} Given a query, we generate preference pairs by prompting the LLM under different input conditions.
 The \textit{positive response} is generated using both the query and its corresponding reference document, guaranteeing that the answer is grounded, informative, and factually accurate.
-In contrast, the \textit{negative response} is generated using the query alone, without access to the reference document, which typically leads to incomplete, hallucinated, or less reliable content.
-This contrastive setup introduces a clear quality gap between the two responses, allowing us to construct controllable and scalable pairwise training data tailored for long-form reward modeling.
+In contrast, the \textit{negative response} is generated solely from the query, without access to the reference document, which typically results in incomplete, hallucinated, or less reliable content.
+This contrastive setup introduces a clear quality gap between the two responses, allowing us to construct controllable, scalable pairwise training data tailored to train an agentic RM in \S~\ref{sec:training}.